milonmaze/privacy-terms-observatory/www.snap.com/en-US/privacy/transparency/about.md

 ← Back to Transparency Report
 About Transparency Reporting
-July 1, 2020 – December 31, 2020
+January 1, 2021 – June 30, 2021

-Throughout this Transparency Report, we highlight how we enforce safety across our platform.
-Beyond simply reporting our data, here we provide additional context and insight into our safety principles and practices, as well as links to various safety and privacy resources.
+Throughout this Transparency Report, we highlight how we enforce safety and privacy across our platform.
+Beyond simply reporting our data, here we provide additional context and insight into our safety principles, policies, and practices, as well as links to various safety and privacy resources.

 History of Snap’s Transparency Reporting

-Since 2015, we have produced Transparency Reports which provide important insight into the volume and nature of governmental requests for Snapchatters' account information and other legal notifications.
+Since 2015, we have produced Transparency Reports that provide important insight into the volume and nature of government requests for Snapchatters' account information and other legal notifications.

-Since November 15, 2015, our policy has been to notify Snapchatters when we receive legal process seeking their account information, with exceptions for cases where we are legally prohibited from doing so, or when we believe there are exceptional circumstances (like child exploitation or an imminent risk of death or bodily injury).
+Since November 15, 2015, our policy has been to notify Snapchatters when we receive legal process seeking their account information, with exceptions for cases where we are legally prohibited from doing so, or when we believe exceptional circumstances exist (like child sexual exploitation or an imminent risk of death or serious bodily injury).

-In 2020, we have enhanced our Transparency Report to provide insights into the volume and nature of accounts reported on Snapchat for violations of our Terms of Service or Community Guidelines.
+In 2020, we enhanced our Transparency Report to provide insights into the volume and nature of accounts reported on Snapchat for violations of our Terms of Service or Community Guidelines.
+We also included country-level breakdowns, available for all countries in a downloadable CSV.
+In 2021, we expanded our categories to include false information, trademark notices and Violative View Rate.

-For more information about our approach to safety and privacy, including how we prioritize wellness, review challenging content, process abuse reports, and handle law enforcement data requests, please take a look at our Safety Center, Law Enforcement Guide, Privacy Center, and Terms of Service.

-Approach to Safety Partnerships

-Snap is deeply committed to the safety and wellbeing of our community, and our teams, products, policies, and partnerships apply safety by design principles to keep Snapchatters safe and informed.
-Our Safety Advisory Board members also educate, challenge, raise issues, and advise Snap on how to keep the Snapchat community safe.

-To learn more about our approach to safety partnerships, and general safety principles at Snap, please visit our Safety Center.

 Additional Safety and Privacy Resources